Tiff Tries Tuesday: K-Drama ‘Black’ First Impressions

 I’ve decided to start a little series about me trying out different shows that I find interesting on the various sites/apps that I have access to use.

-It stars Song Seung-heon as Han Moo-gang (Detective) / Black (Grim Reaper #444) and Go Ara as Kang Ha-ram.
+Black is a k-drama that stars Song Seung-heon as Han Moo-gang (Detective) / Black (Grim Reaper #444) and Go Ara as Kang Ha-ram.

 I decided to check this show out because I was in the mood for a darker drama and I’m a sucker for things like grim reapers/death gods.

-The premise of this show is that there is a young woman – Kang Ha-ram – who is cursed/blessed (depending on how you view it) with the ability to see a black shadow around a person who is going to die very soon in the future.
+The premise of this show is that there is a young woman —Kang Ha-ram—who is cursed/blessed (depending on how you view it) with the ability to see a black shadow around a person who is going to die, very soon, in the future.
 If she touches the shadow, she will get a vision of exactly how that person is going to die.
 The vision is not from start to finish of that person’s death but she can see details that can help with identifying the murderer.
 But, her life is such a miserable existence because she can see these shadows all the time unless she wears dark sunglasses which make the shadows not visible.
 She also is treated cruelly by her family, especially by her mother and step-father.

-Her attitude about her ability is changed when a police detective – Han Moo-gang – tells her that her ability could be used to save lives.
+Her attitude about her ability is changed when a police detective—Han Moo-gang—tells her that her ability could be used to save lives.
 For the first time in her life, she can use her ability for something good.
 This sadly doesn’t turn out well when she tries to alter a person’ s destiny and instead, Detective Han dies in that person’s place.

 We then are introduced to Grim Reapers, who are responsible for collective the souls of the dearly departed.
 They are comprised of two types – (1) the pure blood ones who are born and have to inhabit a human body to interact with humans because they are formless and (2) humans who committed suicide and are assigned as grim reapers as divine punishment.
 The latter keep their memories from their previous life.